+You take the path towards Madeungnyeong Intersection from Biseondae.
 This is essentially the same path as the one described above, except it is a little longer.
-You take the path towards Madeungnyeong Intersection from Biseondae.
-As it is now 19.1 km long, the complete climb takes about 15 hours.
+As it is now 19.1 km long, the total climb takes about 15 hours.

 This comprehensive hiking guide to Seoraksan can make your experience more enjoyable and overall fun.
 You can even choose your favorite trail or spot from this hiking guide, as you might not have time to explore the Seoraksan in its entirety.